Notice to Employees

 Social Media Policy Workers are legally liable for anything written or presented online.
-Workes can be disciplined for commentary, content or images that are defmatory, pornographic proprietary, harassing, libelous, reveal security equipment or procedures, or that can create a hostile work environment.
+Workers can be disciplined for commentary, content or images that are defamatory, pornographic, proprietary, harassing, libelous, reveal security equipment or procedures, or that can create a hostile work environment.

 Unless it is specifically part of the worker's job description, workers shall not post anything, using any form of social media, while on the clock.